tomasbarrios/eleventy-base-blog/webcomponents/demo.md

 layout: layouts/webcomponent.njk
 ---

-This work in Chrome only yet
+This work in Chrome
-and firefox, but with the a polifill, and also styles are not working properly, only internal styles wotk as you should see red
+and firefox, but with the a polifill.
+See Readme

 <demo-greeter name="World"></demo-greeter>

-Styles are broken for both browsers, so this is not even mergeable(?)